-An isomorphism of a control system consists of a change of coordinates, an invertible feedback, and a change of coordinates in the space of outputs.
+In this paper, an isomorphism of a control system consists of a change of coordinates, an invertible feedback, and a change of coordinates in the space of outputs.
 In the context of linear systems, these transformations are linear invertible maps.